lex4736/Simple-Password-Generator/Readme.md

 - Updated non semantic html codes to semantic codes

 <---CSS CHANGES --->
--Changed styling of button
+- Changed styling of button
--Changed Text colors-
+- Changed Text colors-

 <---JAVASCRIPT CHANGES --->
 - Added a document query selector that links the scripts to the unique generate password button in the html